-After reading for some time, and she had ceased to respond, I supposed she had fallen asleep, and ceased reading aloud at the words, "We love Him because he first loved us."
-She started up, and, with much interest, inquired, "Why do you not read on, dear ma?"
+After reading for some time, and she had ceased to respond, I supposed she had fallen asleep, and ceased reading aloud "We love Him because he first loved us."
+She started up, and, with much interest, in "Why do you not read on, dear ma?"